Security management in Azure

-Consider the following additional guidelines when you are managing applications and data in Azure.
+Consider the following additional guidelines when you're managing applications and data in Azure.

 Dos and don'ts

-Don't assume that because a workstation has been locked down that other common security requirements do not need to be met.
+Don't assume that because a workstation has been locked down that other common security requirements don't need to be met.
 The potential risk is higher because of elevated access levels that administrator accounts generally possess.
 Examples of risks and their alternate safe practices are shown in the table below.

 System hardening is enforced through Group Policy, with centralized software updating.
 For auditing and analysis, event logs (such as security and AppLocker) are collected from management workstations and saved to a central location.

 In addition, dedicated jump-boxes on Microsoft's network that require two-factor authentication are used to connect to Azure's production network.

 Azure security checklist